Partner with the Federal Fellows Program

 Federal Fellows is actively developing both formal and informal relationships and agreements with government offices, private companies, nongovernmental organizations, and other related agencies.

-If you are interested in initiating an ongoing relationship with the program, please contact the Program Director, Dr. Joan Burton, by email or phone, (301) 314-1920.
+If you are interested in initiating an ongoing relationship with the program, please contact the Program Director, Dr. Joan Burton at email@example.com or (301) 314-1920.

 How to Recruit Our Students